surfstudio/gitlab-plugin/README.md

 # Assemble

 $ ./mvnw install

-Then upload target.hpi to Jenkins
+Then upload target/*.hpi to Jenkins